hli128/Login-Interface/README.md

 # Demo of login interface
-- To see the login demo, open HTML file by Google Chrome
+- To see the login demo, open the HTML file by Google Chrome